 The Cetacean Strandings Investigation Programme (CSIP) has been running since 1990 and is funded by Defra and the Devolved Government of Wales.
 We coordinate the investigation of all whales, dolphins and porpoises (collectively known as cetaceans), marine turtles and basking sharks that strand around the coastline of England and Wales.
 As well as documenting each individual stranding, we also retrieve a proportion for investigation at post-mortem to allow us to establish a cause of death.
 The data and samples collected during the course of our research have also facilitated a large number of international collaborations, which have addressed a wide range of scientific questions.

 CSIP Partner organisations are Zoological Society of London (Institute of Zoology), the Natural History Museum, Marine Environmental Monitoring, Cornwall Wildlife Trust Marine Strandings Network and Cornwall Marine Pathology Team.
 Contaminant analyses on UK stranded marine mammals examined by the CSIP are conducted by the Centre for Environment, Fisheries and Aquaculture Science.

+Why do we need a strandings network?
 Unfortunately, cetaceans regularly strand around the coast and information received on stranded animals can provide an accurate picture of what species are found in UK waters and show local and seasonal distribution.
 Strandings that undergo post-mortem examination provide us with valuable information on causes of death, disease, contaminants, reproductive patterns, diet and also useful pointers to the general health of the populations living in the seas around our coasts.
 This provides useful baseline data to help detect outbreaks of disease or unusual increases in mortality.